min2ha/ukwa-site/content/target/37530/index.en.md

   "subject": "EU Referendum"
 }

-# Pool, The: Boris, the Brexit and what the EU referendum will do to relationships

 The referendum on Europe has the potential to rip apart political allegiances and previously cosy friendships